fluxcd/helm-operator/docs/how-to/upgrade-to-beta.md

 ### Using manifests

-You will need to adapt any existing manifest that you use to run the Helm operator.
+You will need to adapt any existing manifest that you use to run the Helm Operator.
 The arguments to the operator executable have changed, since it no longer needs the git repo to be specified (and in some cases, just to tidy up):